 Fund financial statements are provided for governmental funds and fiduciary funds.
 The operations of the funds are accounted for with a separate set of self-balancing accounts that comprise its assets, deferred outflows of resources, liabilities, deferred inflows of resources, equity, revenues and expenditures.
-The school reports the following major governmental funds with all other non-major funds aggregated in a single column.
+The school reports the following major governmental funds.